HappyRay/testscribe/docs/index.markdown

 The configuration file support the following configurations.

-### Add additional directories to the Python path for a test run
+### Add additional directories to the Python module search path for a test run
-See [the Python path](#python-path) section for the default behavior.
+See [the Python module search path](#python-module-search-path) section for the default behavior.

 For example: